 "He said, 'This is Ed Wilson,'" Finch recalls, "I thought, 'OK, what's your question,' and, at some point in the conversation — luckily pretty early on — I realized by the questions he was asking, it was E.O.
 Wilson.
 We began a conversation about conservation in Alabama and how to do it and make it better that has lasted many years.

 "I don't think anyone before Ed emphasized the concept of biodiversity the way he did," Finch says.
-"We may have thought here's a species we can harvest drugs from or here's some species that are rare that we need to protect, but Ed is saying no. These are companions.
+"We may have thought here's a species we can harvest drugs from or here's some species that are rare that we need to protect, but Ed was saying no. These are companions.
 And that's really important."

 Connectedness and Biodiversity